GoogleCloudPlatform/compute-image-tools/cli_tools_tests/module_tests/README.md

-Module tests: Larger than unit tests, but smaller than e2e tests.
+Module tests: Similar to unit tests, but with live, non-mocked dependencies.

 ## Running